 Please note, supply fees refer to the cost of materials, lab fees, model fees and studio fees.

-For your convenience, CPS offers supply kits for acrylic, oil, drawing and watercolor classes.
+For your convenience, The School for Continuing & Professional Studies offers supply kits for acrylic, oil, drawing and watercolor classes.
 These kits are a one-stop shop for beginning classes.
 Supply kits may be purchased online.

 CPS recommends the following art supply stores: